FHantke/brave-browser-wiki/Allow-Google-login---Third-Parties-and-Extensions.md

 **When this option is enabled:** It adds a third-party cookie exception for accounts.google.com so sites using `Login with Google` can work correctly.

+**Starting 1.51**, this option and cookie exception will go away and Brave will prompt per-website when it detects that the website is trying to use third-party cookies for Google Sign-In.

 ## Extensions

 If you navigate to `brave://settings/extensions`, you will see an option to enable `Allow extensions to use chrome.identity api`.